swift502/Krteq/README.md

 ### PCB

 The source Kicad 10 project is available in [source/kicad](source/kicad).

-Due to the variety of very specific PCB manufacturing formats, I've decided not to include pre-exported fabrication files.
 Open the Kicad project and export fab files for a PCB manufacturer of your choice using one of their respective export plugins.

 #### Suggested BOM